 There are many types of batteries but the most common are:

-While the University does use a vendor that recycles alkaline batteries, the energy use associated with de-manufacturing and transporting these batteries for recycling often out-weighs the environmental benefits.
-To help reduce the environmental impacts of used batteries please consider changing from single use alkaline batteries to rechargeable batteries which may be rechcarged hundreds of times.
+While the University does use a vendor that recycles alkaline batteries, the energy use associated with de-manufacturing and transporting these batteries for recycling often outweighs the environmental benefits.
+To help reduce the environmental impacts of used batteries please consider changing from single-use alkaline batteries to rechargeable batteries that may be recharged hundreds of times.

 Please note: Thin lithium "button" batteries used in small electronic devices are not rechargeable but should be collected for recycling.

-These batteries contain concentrated acid and the heavy metal lead they are considered hazardous.
-Lead acid batteries are usually larger than other types of batteries and are very heavy for their size.
+These batteries contain concentrated acid and the heavy metal lead are considered hazardous.
+Lead-acid batteries are usually larger than other types of batteries and are very heavy for their size.

-Because lead acid batteries are too large to fit in battery collection containers they should not be brought to the collection side around campus.ntainers around campus.
+Because lead-acid batteries are too large to fit in battery collection containers they should not be brought to the campus collection sites.